msperlin/beautiful-jekyll/content/myrbook.md

 You can buy the book in [Amazon](https://www.amazon.com/dp/B071DTSCPS).
 A free (online) version of the book is also availabe [here](http://www.msperlin.com/pafdR/).

-Data and code from the book can be downloaded [here](http://www.msperlin.com/blog/files/pafdr files/R code and data (zip).zip).
+Data and code from the book can be downloaded [here](http://www.msperlin.com/blog/files/pafdr files/Code_Data_pafdR.zip).